Ramadevi09/Muzix-Application/README.md

 # Muzix-Application
-1. Complete all the endpoints for CRUD operations on Muzix
+1. Completed all the endpoints for CRUD operations on Muzix